-- 1k.
-Management is in the process of developing a disaster recovery/business continuity policy and plans to have it implemented by June 30, 2020. - 6.
+- 4a.
+Due to the limited amount of cash transactions handled by the Assessor, management does not feel it is feasible to have more than one cash drawer.
+This drawer is shared by all employees who handle cash collections. - 5.
 Management does not consider it cost effective to bond all employees for handling a de minimis amount of cash throughout the year.
-Management will monitor the cash collection process closely and maintain segregation of duties where possible to minimize the risk of theft. - 7d.
+Management will monitor the cash collection process closely and maintain segregation of duties where possible to minimize the risk of theft. - 6d.
 Due to limited personnel and the infrequency of cash collections, management does not consider it feasible to make all deposits within one business day of collection.
 A part-time worker is involved in the deposit process to maintain segregation of duties.
 All deposits are made within two business days of collection.